Are you across the ethics of investment management? Here’s how and why to keep your service provider accountable. (Reading time 3:10 mins)

 A number of traders at the fund were charged with insider trading from 2011 to 2014, with former portfolio manager Mathew Martoma convicted of conspiracy and securities fraud.
 Eight former employees of the company were convicted in total.

-SAC Capital agreed to pay a US$1.2 billion fine, and to stop managing outside money to settle the suit.
+SAC Capital agreed to pay a US$1.2 billion fine and stop managing outside money to settle the suit.

 The Galleon Group